MikroElektronika/mikrosdk_click_v2/clicks/clockgen6/details.md

 ---
-# Clock Gen 6 click
+# Clock Gen 6 Click

 > Clock Gen 6 Click is a compact add-on board representing a digital oscillator solution.
 This board features the MIC1557, an IttyBitty CMOS RC oscillator designed to provide rail-to-rail pulses for precise time delay or frequency generation from Microchip Technology.
 The MIC1557 has a single threshold and trigger connection, internally connected, for astable (oscillator) operation only.
 It also has an enable/reset control signal routed to the RST pin of the mikroBUS™ socket, which controls the bias supply to the oscillator’s internal circuitry and optimizes power consumption used for oscillator power ON/OFF purposes.
 In addition, it provides the ability to select the desired frequency programmed via a digital potentiometer, the MAX5401.